carpentries/glosario-py/docs/installation.rst

 Stable release
 --------------

-To install glossary, run this command in your terminal:
+To install glosario, run this command in your terminal:

 .. code-block:: console

-    $ pip install -i https://test.pypi.org/simple/ glossary
+    $ pip install glosario

-This is the preferred method to install glossary, as it will always install the most recent stable release.
+This is the preferred method to install glosario.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.